beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Sync up

 ##### git push
-Transfers all commits from HEAD(Local repository) to Remote repository.
+Transfers all commits from HEAD to Remote repository.

 ``` sh